codify4/calculator/README.md

-# calculator
+# Calculator
-a copy of iphones calculator
+A copy of Iphone's calculator